iamkunal9/chatgpt-whatsapp-bot/README.md

 To use this bot, you will need to have Node.js and npm installed on your computer.
 Once you have those set up, follow these steps:

 1. Clone this repository.
+2. Rename .env.example to .env and add your api key and organisation.
-2. Install the required packages using `npm install`.
+3. Install the required packages using `npm install`.
-3. Start the bot using `npm start`.
+4. Start the bot using `npm start`.
-4. Scan the QR code that appears on the terminal with your WhatsApp account by going to WhatsApp Web or using your WhatsApp mobile app.
+5. Scan the QR code that appears on the terminal with your WhatsApp account by going to WhatsApp Web or using your WhatsApp mobile app.
-5. Start chatting with ChatGPT!
+6. Start chatting with ChatGPT!

 ## Contributing